MicrosoftDocs/WSL/WSL/use-custom-distro.md

 First you'll need to obtain a tar file that contains all the Linux binaries for the distribution.

-You can obtain a tar file in a varity of ways, two of which include:
+You can obtain a tar file in a variety of ways, two of which include:

 - Download a provided tar file.
 You can find an example for Alpine in the "Mini Root Filesystem" section of the [Alpine Linux downloads](https://alpinelinux.org/downloads/) site.
 - Find a Linux distribution container and export an instance as a tar file.
 The example below will show this process using the [CentOS container](https://hub.docker.com/_/centos).